 A farmland tax relief credit equal to a percentage, established by the Department of Revenue, of property taxes accrued on farmland, exclusive of improvements, is allowed for owners of farmland.
 The maximum credit is \$1,500, and the credit is refundable.
 The credit percentage is set so that the amount expended for the credit for all claimants, individual and corporate, is \$15 million, adjusted for underspending or excess spending in the prior fiscal year.
-For tax year 2005, the percentage was 20%.
+For tax year 2007, the percentage was 23%.
 The fiscal estimate in this section represents claims by corporate taxpayers.
+Because the data used is for tax year 2005, the estimate is base on the percentage for that year (20%).
 The credit is described in greater detail in the Individual Income Tax chapter.